 Good gas mileage

-We did a lot of driving last year.
-Almost 37,000 miles of driving.
-And all in all, we got pretty great gas mileage.
-We averaged 26 miles a gallon on the highway, a bit less around town (21-22 mpg).
+We do a lot of driving.
+Almost 60,000 miles of driving in a year and a half.
+And all in all, we get pretty great gas mileage.
+We average 26 miles a gallon on the highway, a bit less around town (21-22 mpg).
 Not bad!

 The backup camera